AnthonyEdwardStark3000/ObsidianNotes/Mysql.md

 **Dynamic SQL Queries** : -
 ![[Pasted image 20250603231845.png]]
->  Changing the query during the runtime , based  on requirements is known as ==dynamic query ==
+>  Changing the query during the runtime , based  on requirements is known as dynamic query

 ![[Pasted image 20250603232016.png]]